Barbecue Chains Across America That Are Actually Worth Trying

 Josh T./Yelp

 Looking for a barbecue joint that has all of the traditional favorites?
-Sonny Bryan’s embraces all that is Texas barbecue, offering ribs, brisket, pulled pork and chicken, smoked sausage, and plenty of scrumptious side dishes.
+Dallas' Sonny Bryan’s embraces all that is Texas barbecue, offering ribs, brisket, pulled pork and chicken, smoked sausage, and plenty of scrumptious side dishes.
 If you visit a Sonny Bryan’s, you can’t miss out on the award-winning Frito pie or the giant onion rings.